-Jayson’s heart is pounding so hard, it is nearly audible outside his body.
+Jayson’s heart is pounding so hard, it’s nearly audible outside his body.
 He completes his flight checklist for the Cessna 172 in 30 minutes this time.
 It’s down from an hour on his maiden flight.

 “Pull back on the throttle.
 Balance with the yoke.
 Keep pulling.
 That’s it.
 You feel that?
 We’re airborne, Jayson!
-Now look at your VSI and level us out,” says Chad, the flying instructor.
+Now look at your Vertical Speed Indicator and level us out,” says Chad, the flying instructor.
 “How’s that feel?”

 “It feels great.”
 A collision of fear and exhilaration spikes Jayson’s adrenalin as the plane dips and rises.
 “How much longer before I get my recreational pilot license?”

 “On an aircraft this size, you should be able to complete your preflight checklist in 15 minutes without rushing.
 There are other requirements.
 At your pace, it may take a few months.
 You’re making good progress though.”

 After altitude practice over the Pacific Ocean, Chad has Jayson circle back to the airport.
 “We have permission to land.
 Now bring her down easy like you’ve done before.”